ImperialCollegeLondon/RSEBlog/docs/posts/20250325_python_reproducible.md

 Providing this with your paper is **not enough** to make it reproducible.

 What versions of the dependencies are you using?
-In what operative system are you working on?
+In what operating system are you working on?
 What version of the input data?
 Moreover, what version of your code?
-There are plenty of things that can be different between your computer and where someone else might be running the tool, so let's try to narrow down a bit the uncertainty.
+There are plenty of things that can be different between your computer and where someone else might be running the tool, so let's try to narrow down the uncertainty a bit.

 ## Adding a README and dependencies

-The first step is no indicate what dependencies you are using **and** which versions of them.
+The first step is to indicate what dependencies you are using **and** which versions of them.
 This is key because different versions of the dependencies might produce different results or simply be incompatible.
-For example, your code might need `pandas`, `matplotlib` and `numpy`, but work with `numpy` versions older than version 2.
+For example, your code might need `pandas`, `matplotlib` and `numpy`, but it only works with `numpy` versions older than version 2.
 You must communicate this information so others know what they need to have installed.

 Moreover, what version of Python are you using?
 Version 3.9 is very different than version 3.13.
-And in what operative system.
-It is not rare that some code works well in one platform, e.g. Linux, but not in another one.
-Or works but produces different results.
+And in what operating system?
+It is not uncommon that some code works well in one platform, e.g. Linux, but not in another one, or works but produces different results.

 To address these two issues, we need to add two extra files.